 A range of grants scholarships are available through VLSCI and associated networks.
-Sign up for our eNews or follow @vlsci to get alerts about upcoming deadlines or contact Communications & Skills Development Manager Helen Gardiner for further information.
+Sign up for our eNews or follow @vlsci to get alerts about upcoming deadlines or contact Communications Manager Helen Gardiner for further information.

 Travel and Conference Attendance Grants

 VLSCI supports the travel and/or conference/workshop attendance by Victorian Life Science researchers and students.
 Grants can be made at any time and are limited to $3,000.
+From 2015, eligibility for travel grants will be limited to support for specific conferences (eg. Bioinfosummer) or for students and researchers working directly on VLSCI systems and projects.
 Applicants must demonstrate how this activity will contribute to both the skills development of individual researchers and the capacity-building activity of the Victorian computational biology community.
-To apply please download and complete the application form from the Publications page.
+To apply please download and complete the 2015 application form from the Publications page.